harmony-ai-solutions/vnge-harmony-link-plugin/src/harmony_data/README.md

     # a trigger condition can either be a character's own action, or an action executed by another character
     "trigger_conditions": [
         "push_away"
-    ],
+    ]
 }
 ```

 ## List of available ingame Animations
-File: `animation_list.kks.json`
-Sample: `animation_list.sample.json`

-This file contains animations detected from ingame assets.
-These Actions have no proper description, so they need to be manually or dynamically mapped to action definitions.
+Folder: `animations/`

+This folder contains game-specific subfolders (e.g., `KKS_charastudio/`) containing JSON files for animation Group + Category combinations.

-These animations have been loaded from Koikatsu Sunshine and may contain different names for actions than other Illusion
+These animations have been loaded from the game engine at runtime and may contain different names for actions than other Illusion
 games, as well as animations from mod files.
 We'll look into providing individual lists for all supported games in the future.

+Sample: `animation_list.sample.json`

-A new animation list for your game can be generated when starting the plugin with `debug_mode = 2` set in `harmony.ini`.
+A new animation list for your game can be generated in a single file (see sample file) when starting the plugin with `debug_mode = 2` set in `harmony.ini`, which can then be split using `split_data.py`.

 The structure of `animation_list.sample.kks.json` is as follows: